 Refugee & Newcomer Health

 Applying for health-related benefits is a crucial first step in welcoming all refugees.
-The Wisconsin Department of Health Services has information that can help you identify which Income Maintenance (IM) office you need to go for Medicaid application.
-All IM offices have been provided with the information needed to process applications for MA and FoodShare benefits for refugees.
+The Wisconsin Department of Health Services has information that can help you identify which Income Maintenance (IM) office you need to go to.
+All IM offices have been provided with the information needed to process applications for Medicaid (MA) and FoodShare benefits for refugees.

 Income Maintenance (IM) offices can assist in applications for: